Need help with your essay?

-Essay 1 retains a three-part structure from the previous admissions season, but this year’s wording puts a slightly different spin on Stern’s version of a “why MBA” essay; in fact, the career goals aspect of Stern’s Essay 1 has been largely moved to Essay 2.
-Rather than opening with a request for an applicant’s professional trajectory, Stern first invites candidates to explain why they are seeking an MBA right now.
-Applicants will need to clearly convey a fairly immediate need for an MBA in very concise terms, working carefully to integrate their answers with those of Essay 2.
+Essay 1 remains unchanged from the previous admissions season, yet this essay now constitutes applicants’ only mandatory response to a “why MBA” and career goals essay prompt.
+As Stern first invites candidates to explain why they are seeking an MBA right now, applicants will again need to clearly convey a fairly immediate need for an MBA in very concise terms.

-This is a good deal of information to pack into a 750-word essay, but introducing the central elements of one’s candidacy in such a brief essay is definitely achievable, provided that applicants take their time to compose well-crafted and concise responses.
+This is a good deal of information to pack into a 750-word essay for any applicant, but introducing the central elements of one’s candidacy in such a brief essay is definitely achievable, provided that applicants take their time to compose well-crafted and concise responses.